-Composer is a package manager for PHP programming language.
-You can use it to install or update packages, manage their dependencies, and a lot of other things.
-By default, Composer installs the latest version of a required package.
+Composer is a package manager for the PHP programming language.
+It allows you to install or update packages, manage their dependencies, and many other things.
+By default, Composer installs the latest stable version of a selected package.

-But you can install any specific version which you want.
+However, you can install any exact version of a package you need.
 In this short article, I will show you how to install a specific version of the package using Composer.

 Table of Contents

 How to Specify the Package Version in Composer

 If you would like to install an older version of package, you need to find a version which you can install first.
 You can find all available package versions using the following command:

 composer show --all laravel/framework

 Look at the version line on the above example.
 Also, you can find information about available versions on the official site.
 Open packagist.org and find the required package using the search field.
 You will see information about available versions in the right sidebar or at the bottom of the page:

 Usually, package files are stored using version control systems.
 For example, Git.
 There is an interesting circumstance, tag names in the Git repository should match the package version from composer.json.
 So if you have access to the repository, you can show available tags in the browser or command line:

 2. Version Constraints